Eat . Play . Live

 Unless you’ve been living totally off the grid for a very long time, chances are you have come across similar advertisements, either in magazines, on TV, or increasingly, social media.
 Apart from the “toxicity” assessment, there is almost certainly some service or a miraculous product that will instantly cure all your ailments, and at a discounted price if you reply swiftly (usually within 24 hours for TV ads), which is typically only revealed right at the end of an incredibly captivating sales pitch.

-I can assure you absolutely every statement made in the fictitious example above is either oversimplified, incorrect or grossly misleading.
+I can assure you absolutely every statement made in the fictitious example above is either an oversimplication, incorrect or grossly misleading.
 There is no need to regularly “detoxify” and “cleanse” our bodies as promoted above.
 Detoxification will not result in weight loss.
 There is no way to make a particular part of your body lose weight by consuming a specially formulated “fat-melting algae” potion, or a “secret herbal remedy”, which will magically eliminate the “flab”.

-Ads like these typically feature fit, attractive actors and use a mix of over-the-top fear-mongering and faith-healing proselytizing, with an impressive dose of pseudoscientific jargon thrown into the mix to create a sense of urgency and credibility.
+These ads typically feature fit, attractive actors and use a mix of over-the-top fear-mongering and faith-healing proselytizing, with an impressive dose of pseudoscientific jargon thrown into the mix to create a sense of urgency and credibility.

 Show me the Science